 Read more stories from across the world about how decison-making power among women ensures their specific needs and interests are promoted and defended.

 Women still remain unheard in many parts of the world.

 All over the world, women suffer the most from poverty, but have the least say in what is done to tackle it.
 They account for approximately two-thirds of the 1.4 billion people globally who live in extreme poverty, but are being shut out of decision-making that has a profound impact on their lives and those of their families.

-- A standalone goal on empowering women and girls and achieving gender equality
+- A strong standalone goal on gender equality and women's rights.

-- A target on eliminating discrimination against women, and increasing the participation and influence of women at all levels of public and political life
+- A target to increase the participation and influence of women at all levels of decision making in public and political life.